 On the inside of the Athens War Museum, the exhibits are given some context by describing the various conflicts in which they were used.

 A collection of different uniforms used by various departments within the Greek armed services through the years.

-Some of the guns from this era had a brutal, elegant simplicity about them.
+Some of the guns on display in the war museum of Athens from this era had a brutal, elegant simplicity about them.
 There was no time for individuality in an age where weapons were mass produced to kill an enemy en masse.

 Athens War Museum Information